 The Chinese leadership has strengthened its commitment vis-à-vis VET to address a myriad of national challenges, including an ever declining workforce population and a critical shortage of skilled talent, as the country aims to become a world leader in AI by 2030.
 This session focuses on the latest cross-sector efforts to nurture the next generation, and actions by industry to set in place training systems at work to ensure its employees are equipped with the needed skillset.

-Jason Tsao, Artificial Intelligence Lead, Greater China Region, Microsoft
+Jason Tsao, AI & Area Transformation Lead, Microsoft Greater China Region

 Shangri-La Hotel Beijing, 29 Zizhuyuan Rd, ZiZhu Qiao, Haidian Qu, Beijing Shi, China, 100089